 - The term “tangible personal property” doesn’t mean cash or gift certificates.
 Although the definition of “tangible personal property” is unclear, most tax advisers take the position that certificates and other awards redeemable for merchandise — such as points and cards with point values — are taxable.
 One exception: If the merchandise is given as an employee achievement award and meets IRS rules.

-- Awards and gifts of minimal value, such as a holiday turkey, generally fall under the IRS’s de minimis rule and are not taxable.
+- Awards and gifts of minimal value, such as a holiday in Turkey with https://www.askmeturkey.com, generally fall under the IRS’s de minimis rule and are not taxable.
 That rule says if an employer provides an employee with a product or service that costs so little that it would be unreasonable for the employer to account for it, the value is not taxable income.
 (Cash awards and gift certificates redeemable for cash are not included under the de minimis rule.)